mml-io/mml-starter-project/README.md

 If you're running it locally, you'll need to expose the server to the internet first so that others can connect.
 This can be achieved by creating a tunnel using a tool such as [ngrok](https://ngrok.com).

+## Trying out your Creations

+You can also try your creations in [The Construct](https://construct.msquared.io/collection) by adding the object's `wss://` address to your collection.
+Once you have the object in your collection, visit the "The Construct" through the [Events](https://construct.msquared.io/) page.
+Once in the world, approach a special plinth to spawn your creation.